MeadowlarkDAW/creek/README.md

-# rt-audio-disk-stream
+# Realtime Audio Disk Stream
-Realtime disk streaming IO for audio
+Realtime disk streaming IO for audio files

 This crate is currently experimental and incomplete.